Skip Nav Destination

 Published: 01 May 1965

-... the area was thickly wooded and abounded in predatory animals, and because many of them were lost owing to a shortage of trained herders.
+... in the new environment because the area was thickly wooded and abounded in predatory animals, and because many of them were lost owing to a shortage of trained herders.
 In the brush country of South Texas, however, cattle thrived and became a primary source of food for the early Texans.
-Livestock also constituted the principal wealth...
+Livestock also...

 Journal Article